htb2m/GRACE/README.txt

 		./GRACE
         d.
 Answer the prompts to start the search.
 	i.
 Searching time can range from minutes to hours depending on the given conditions and the length of sequences. ii.
 Please expect that there are chances that the algorithm cannot find a set of sequences that satisfy all given conditions.
-In that case, the algorithm terminated after 500,000 iterations and output the closet results found.
+In that case, the algorithm is terminated after 500,000 iterations and outputs the closet results found.

 4. Intepretation of outputs
 	a.